- The Windows 10 update log doesn't get stored on your computer anymore, but we will show you how to see it.

 In previous versions of Windows, whenever you performed a system update, the update log would be stored on your PC in the form of a text document that you could open easily.

 However, all of these changed when Windows 10 came along.
-Instead of a typical text file, Windows Update service now writes a number of Event Tracing for Windows logs.
+Instead of a typical text file, the Windows Update service now writes a number of Event Tracing for Windows logs.

 How can I find the Windows Update Log in Windows 10?